Vyral/base-template/_posts/2019-10-01-the-most-common-loan-types-used-in-our-market.md

 <br>**2\.
 VA loans.** These loans are specifically designed for veterans, who can use it to buy a home with zero down.
 The max loan for this is also fairly generous, at around $453,000.
 Better yet, the loan also reduces or removes the expense of mortgage insurance, depending on your circumstances.&nbsp;

 <br>**3\.
 Conventional loans.** This is perhaps the most common type of loan product.
-Those who use it can put down as little as 3.5% down, but submitting a down payment of at least 20% is preferable if you want to lower your monthly payments.&nbsp;
+Those who use it can put as little as 3.5% down, but submitting a down payment of at least 20% is preferable if you want to lower your monthly payments.&nbsp;

 <br>**4\.
 Jumbo loans.** If you need to borrow more than $453,000, this is the loan product you’ll need to get.&nbsp;